 We’ve been working to migrate user identities to a third-party service which handles the authentication and authorization of your REV23 ID, so this data (i.e. your passwords) will no longer be the responsibility of REV23.
 Soon, we will launch an update to REV23 Desktop and REV23.com simultaneously to support this new flow, and while we’ve done a lot of work to make this as seamless as possible for you, there are some things to know.

 First, when this update is released you will need to migrate your account.
 How you ask?
 Just log onto REV23.com with your existing email address and password and your account will automatically be migrated!
-It’s also important to note that some settings, 2FA (two-factor-authentication) and your existing social logins (Google, Facebook etc…) are not migrated during this process.
-You will need to reconfigure these connections after migration if you want them enabled.
+It’s also important to note that some settings, 2FA (two-factor-authentication) are not currently enabled with REV23 but will be in a later update, social logins (Facebook, Google, etc...) have been removed and are no longer supported.

 Next, areas where you use your REV23 ID in our Desktop software needed to be updated as well.
 When we need you to log on with your REV23 ID, you’ll now see a small browser window pop up for you to sign in.
 These areas include: